Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Discussion

 Experimentally, \emph{in-situ} tuning of the twist angle has recently become possible, e.g., via a quantum twisting microscope~\cite{QTMShahal}, or manipulation via microscopic handles~\cite{kapfer2023,ribeiro2018,yang2020}.
-Furthermore, information on the twist-angle dependence of single-particle spectrum can be obtained from different domains in STM measurements.
-The presence of Dirac electrons and their velocity renormalisation with twist angle can be measured via quantum oscillations.
-A spectral gap can be extracted from transport, STM and quantum capacitance experiments, which can also help to infer different symmetry breaking due to interaction.
-In this context, it is important to note that strain has a strong effect on the spectrum and can drive the system back into the semimetallic state.
-It will be interestesting to study further how it affects the quantum critical behavior.
+Furthermore, information on the angle dependence of single-particle spectra can be obtained from quantum twisting microscope, nano angle-resolved photoemission spectroscopy (nano-ARPES)~\cite{chen2024strong}, and from different domains in scanning tunneling microscopy (STM).
+The presence of Dirac electrons and their velocity renormalization with twist angle can be measured via quantum oscillations.
+A spectral gap can be extracted from transport, nano-ARPES, STM and quantum capacitance experiments, which can also help to infer different symmetry breaking due to interactions.
+In this context, it is also important to note that strain has a strong effect on the spectrum and can drive the system back into a semimetallic phase.
+It will be interesting to study further how strain affects the angle-tuned quantum phase transition.

+Addition note: During the preparation of this work, Ref.~\cite{biedermannTwist2024} appeared on the arXiv, in which the angle-dependent quantum critical behavior is studied within unrestricted Hartree-Fock.
+Although the values of the critical angle are slightly different, due to different model parameters, the conclusions therein are in line with our findings.

 {\textbf{ Methods}}